Charge

 University Employees

-• Gather data regarding the current geographic, demographic and racial/ethnic profile of University employees in order to establish a baseline for determining whether progress is being made toward the goal.
+- Gather data regarding the current geographic and demographic profile of University employees in order to establish a baseline for determining whether progress is being made toward the goal.
 Sort data by other helpful segments including position type (e.g., frontline, mid-level, leadership) and compensation, including merit raises and performance reviews, and current residence.

 University contract workers